 The amount of the fixed components, itemized where necessary, of board and board committee attendance fees, with an estimate of the fixed annual payment they give rise to.
-Yes attendance rees, with an estimate of the fixed annual payment they give rise to.
-Variable components Yes The main characteristics of pension systems, including an estimate of their amount of annual equivalent cost.
+Yes Variable components Yes The main characteristics of pension systems, including an estimate of their amount of annual equivalent cost.
 Yes The conditions that the contracts of executive directors exercising executive functions shall respect.
 Yes